idealerror/idealerror.github.io/_posts/2021-12-28-Sunsetting-AMZ-Report.md

 pin: true
 ---

 Today I sunset the AMZ.report platform.
 Building this platform was a lot of fun and came with a lot of learnings.
+I launched the platform in late 2020 but had started building the database before that.
+I also built a simpler version of this when I was working in a prior role at an Amazon-focused advertising agency.

 Some quick stats of the data I was able to aggregate: